AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 Every program is provisioned with an RDE.
 In case of Sandbox accounts, they will be hibernated after a few hours of non-use.

 Upon creation, RDEs are set to the most recently available AEM version.
-An RDE reset, which can be performed using Cloud Manager, will cycle the RDE and set it the most recently available AEM version.
+An RDE reset, which can be performed using Cloud Manager, will cycle the RDE and set it to the most recently available AEM version.

 Typically, an RDE would be used by a single developer at a given time, for testing and debugging a specific feature.
 When the development session is done, the RDE can be reset into a default state for the next usage.